 Opportunities to work at City are advertised on this website and can be accessed through the current vacancies section.

-If you have already applied for a role at City you can also use the link above to access your account where you can update any details you have provided, access any messages or documents we may have sent to you or to finish any applications you may have in progress.
+If you have already applied for a role at City you can also use the link above to access your existing application and update any details you have provided.

 You can also use the vacancies section to register for e-mail alerts so you can be notified automatically of future job opportunities that may be of interest to you.